 I gave that up a long time ago!
 But it is easy to get caught up in getting the whole parenting thing right.
 I talk about this here.

 It really doesn’t matter what other people think.
 Does it?
 I don’t mind what other people think, I am over it, what is important is that inner voice with myself, the one that reminds me I am doing OK, when the night time gremlins comes and dance at the end of my bed and remind me of all the things I have not done.
 There are also great podcasts to listen to in the wee hours if you can’t sleep.
+Especially now as there is a lot going on!.
 Or you can listen to Theta Waves, click here if you want to know more about it.

 I can sit back and enjoy the parenting ride knowing that my ‘oxygen mask’ of thoughts can drop down at any given time and remind me to look after myself before anyone else.
 That isn’t what I was taught to do, I was subconsciously scripted as a woman to put everyone and everything else first.
 Self care wasn’t a thing.
 I know this by the way I watched women in my family running around after everyone else.